Fair Pay Surveys

 What Fair Pay Surveys Clients Say

-"The wage and benefits survey that the Bayer Center for Nonprofit Management at Robert Morris University has conducted eight times over the last fifteen years through the excellent work of Rita Haronian and Bob Orser is one of the most practical tools for improving human resource management available to boards and staffs in southwestern Pennsylvania.
+"The wage and benefits survey that the Bayer Center for Nonprofit Management at Robert Morris University has conducted eight times over the last sixteen years through the excellent work of Rita Haronian and Bob Orser is one of the most practical tools for improving human resource management available to boards and staffs in southwestern Pennsylvania.
 Our customers report that they have used the study to make fair their salary administration plans, work with their boards to prepare for executive transitions and get the raises they deserve.
 I could not recommend the study and the consultants that conduct it more highly!
 This type of study would benefit every region as nonprofits seek to treat their employees with dignity and respect."

 Peggy Outon, Executive Director, Bayer Center for Nonprofit Management, Pittsburgh, PA